 I send a special thanks to my son, Hayden, for wanting to take banana nut bread to his class party.
 Thank you, Mom, for being everything that you are in my life, and for loving me no matter what.
 I love you.

 Benita A. Esposito, M.A. is a Licensed Professional Counselor and Spiritual Life Coach who works with S.M.A.R.T.* Women and the Men Who Love Them.
 Specialties include (1) Couples Counseling, (2) Holistic mind-body-emotional-spiritual Healing, and (3) Success Skills.

-One of my favorites, this story is shared with permission from the author, Kelly Markham.
+This is one of my favorites stories; shared with permission from the author, Kelly Markham.

 The Esposito Institute, Inc.

 *S.M.A.R.T. = Spiritual.
 Mature.
 Authentic.
 Realistic.
 Trustworthy.